it-p-lodz-pl/TUL.Courses/PDMP/ThesisTemplate.en.md

 **Examples of Chapter Contents**:

 - domain model - UML drawing showing the most important elements of the solution and allowing to define of basic terms
-- selected technologies - list the technologies, patterns, principles, etc. that are to be used to solve the problem of concern
+- selected technologies - list the technologies, patterns, principles, etc. that are to be used to solve the problem in concern
 - Thesis  - what the author wants to show

 ### 2.3.
 Scope od Project